Russia to use mobile phones to track people at risk of coronavirus

 The interior ministry, which operates Russia’s police force, among other law enforcement agencies, issued a similar order, a document seen by Reuters showed.

-Some Russians have also called on members of the country’s wealthy elite to step in and contribute.
-Russian businessman Vladimir Potanin, co-owner of mining giant Norilsk Nickel (GMKN.MM), said on Monday his charitable fund would provide 1 billion rubles to support nonprofit and cultural organizations affected by the coronavirus.

-Additional reporting by Darya Korsunskaya and Maria Tsvetkova; Writing by Polina Ivanova; Editing by Andrew Osborn and Mark Heinrich
+Additional reporting by Darya Korsunskaya and Maria Tsvetkova; Writing by Polina Ivanova; Editing by Andrew Osborn, Mark Heinrich and Giles Elgood